Although not too common, esophageal injuries may be caused by car accident trauma.

 Although not too common, esophageal injuries may be caused by car accident trauma.
 Let’s review the causes, symptoms, diagnosis, and treatment of esophageal injuries resulting from car accidents.

-Esophageal injuries may be caused by several factors including caustic ingestions, spontaneous or forceful retching or vomiting, and from endoscopic or thoracic surgical procedures.
-Many esophageal injuries are also a result of blunt or penetrating trauma from car accidents.
+Esophageal injuries may be caused by several factors, including caustic ingestions, spontaneous or forceful retching or vomiting, and from endoscopic or thoracic surgical procedures.

 A blunt esophageal injury can cause a wide variety of symptoms depending on the severity of the injury.
 Some of the common symptoms include:

-Patients who experience an esophageal perforation may experience symptoms such as chest pain, breathing problems, and difficulty swallowing.
+Patients who experience esophageal perforation may experience symptoms such as chest pain, breathing problems, and difficulty swallowing.

 Diagnosis of a blunt esophageal injury

 It is often difficult to diagnose an esophageal injury if there is no penetrating trauma.
-Doctors perform chest X-rays and CT scans to identify the location and severity of the injury.
+Doctors perform chest X-rays, and CT scans to identify the location and severity of the injury.

 Treatment of blunt esophageal injuries

 If a person is experiencing difficult and painful breathing after a traumatic incident such as a car accident, it is possible that he/she might have suffered an esophageal injury.
 It is important for the victim to seek medical help immediately.
-The doctors will perform the diagnostic tests to identify the presence and severity of the injury.
+The doctors will perform diagnostic tests to identify the presence and severity of the injury.

 If the accident that resulted in injury was caused by the negligence of another driver, the victim may be able to recover compensation.
 The victim may be able to claim compensation for damages such as medical expenses, hospitalization costs, ongoing medication, costs of physical therapy and rehabilitation, permanent injury or disability, diminished earning capacity, wage loss from missed work, mental anguish, pain and suffering, property damage/loss, and even punitive damages.

-Free Consultation with a St. Louis Injury Attorney
+Free Consultation with a St. Louis Car Accident Lawyer

 Don’t talk to an insurance claims adjuster before speaking with The Hoffmann Law Firm, L.L.C.
 We can help you avoid making statements that may affect the outcome of your case.
-The consultation is free, and you don’t pay unless we get you money!
+The consultation is free; you don’t pay unless we get you money!